kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 Here's a short list of benefits I personally see to why to spend the time learning Gatsby.js:

-- Learn modern front-end technologies gradually
+- Learn modern front-end technologies gradually.
-- Learn React in an easy way - no Webpack configurations necessary for starters
+- Learn React in an easy way - no Webpack configurations necessary for starters.
-- Learn how to query GraphQL API servers
+- Learn how to query GraphQL API servers.
-- Easy to extend: I really like the plugin architecture, it's close to what site builders know from Drupal, Wordpress, etc.
+- Easy to extend.
-- Data: I love the idea of multiple unified data sources
+- Data: I love the idea of multiple unified data sources.
-- Prototyping: works well with typography.js
+- Prototyping: works well with typography.js.
-- Easy deployment: The end result is a static site -> cheap, still SPA + performance
+- Good DX.
-- Can have literally any Admin UI for a back end if any
+- Can have literally any Admin UI.
-- PWA on the fingertips (plugins)
+- PWA on the fingertips. (plugins)
-- JavaScript everywhere - transferable skill
+- JavaScript everywhere - transferable skill.

 #### Why data and GraphQL is such a big deal?